GaryHostt/rock-paper-scissors/README.md

    - Choose from 5 seasonal themes
 3. **Start Auto-Play:**
    - Click "Start Auto-Play"
-   - Set AI difficulty (Easy/Medium/Hard)
+   - **Player AI Level**: Choose how smart the auto-player is (Easy/Medium/Hard/Very Hard)
-   - Adjust speed (Slow to Turbo)
+   - **Speed**: Adjust how fast games play (Slow to Turbo)
+   - **Opponent Difficulty**: Use the main game buttons to set computer difficulty
-   - Watch AI battle itself!
+   - Watch AI battle the computer automatically!
 4. **View AI Analysis:**
    - Click "View Pattern Analysis"
    - See detected patterns in your play style